vzcaffaro/programming-languages-2020/assignment-1.md

 # Assignment 1

 The assignment comes in 2 parts.
 Both parts are exercises in Haskell.
 This is important since we will use Haskell throughout this course and also next semester in Compiler Construction.
+(As a footnote, I want to add that Haskell is only a (very good) tool for us, one could use any other programming language for the same purpose in principle, even if it was infeasible in practice.
+In fact, if you want to compare Haskell to another programming language you already know, this would be a great idea for your blog to implement this assignment also in, say, one of Java, Python, C++, etc and then to compare the two implementations.)

 **Proper use of git will be taken into account for grading.**

-But I want to emphasize that Haskell is only a (very good) tool for us, one could use any other programming language for the same purpose.
-In fact, if you want to compare Haskell to another programming language you already know, it would be a great idea for your blog to implement this assignment also in, say, one of Java, Python, C++, etc and then to compare the two implementations.
+In your repo, make a folder called Assignment1.
+You can keep your version of the file `fractions.hs` there, as well as your version of the folder `Calculator`.

 ## Part 1: Recursion (5 points)